-Luckily, the hens will get the triggers they need if your supplement natural light with an artificial light source.
+Luckily, the hens will get the triggers they need if you supplement natural light with an artificial light source.
 If you are off the grid and you don’t want to strain your power supply, consider 3-9 watt bulbs per 100 sq.ft. of coop space.

-You will still need to simulate a normal day night cycle by ensuring that you don’t switch on the lights too early or leave them on throughout the night.
+You will still need to simulate a normal day-night cycle by ensuring that you don’t switch on the lights too early or leave them on throughout the night.
 A couple of switches on a timer should be enough to automate the entire process.

 What to Feed Chickens to Make them Lay Eggs

-While it is hard to make chicken lay more eggs per day, you can still ensure that you get an egg per day by giving them the right nutrition.
+While it is hard to make a chicken lay more eggs per day, you can still ensure that you get an egg per day by giving them the right nutrition.
 A boost in calcium and protein is a good way to boost performance.

 Use Layer’s Mash or Pellets

 Layers mash and pellets are the fastest and easiest way to give your chicken all the nutrients they need to produce more eggs.
-High quality feed has all the protein, calcium and starch the bird needs to survive.
+High-quality feed has all the protein, calcium and starch the bird needs to survive.
 However, you must stick to the recommended portions per hen per day to avoid overfeeding them.

 Mash and pellets are a great supplement to the food your hens forage in the wild or in the run during the day.
 You can also combine it with other feeds to keep your chicken occupied throughout the day.